 Fig 1: Consumer Reports

 Consumers are already aware of the impact of these robocalls, but are businesses experiencing the same?
 We decided to find out.
 The Marchex Institute compared the ratio of blocked spam calls, using Marchex Clean Call® technology, to the total calls businesses received and saw a 17 percent increase between 2017 and 2018.
 This means that many businesses are actually wasting time answering phone calls from robocallers, or worse, from scammers who are trying to steal private information.
 Every minute spent dealing with these calls is a minute that businesses aren’t working with potential customers.
-For small businesses, it may even mean that the phone lines are clogged with robocalls while potential customers attempt to reach the business.
+For small businesses, it may mean that phone lines are clogged with robocalls while customers attempt to reach the business.
 So what can you do to reduce the time you’re losing due to these spam calls?

 How to reduce spam calls

 Many phone carriers are testing out new solutions to help block these spam calls using a new technology called STIR/SHAKEN (Secure Telephony Identity Revisited/Signature-based Handling of Asserted information using toKENs).
 According to NYMag, this technology would use digital certificates to make sure that the number that shows to called party matches the number from which the call originated.
-It was developed in the hopes of reducing spam calls where the spam caller is spoofing a real caller ID.
+More specifically, it was developed in the hopes of reducing spam calls where the spam caller is spoofing a real caller ID.
 While this technology may help someday, there are additional steps that you can take while this technology is being developed.

 Add a simple interactive step

 Another way to help reduce the volume of spam that reaches your agents is to add a simple IVR.
-Adding something as short as, “Press 1 to be connected to an agent,” will ensure that robocalls don’t reach your agents.
+For instance, adding something as short as, “Press 1 to be connected to an agent,” will ensure that robocalls don’t reach your agents.
 Be careful when utilizing this solution as longer or more complex phone trees are likely to frustrate potential customers.
 It’s best to keep it short and simple.

 Use a robocall-blocking app

 There are also VoIP phone services and apps that can help block robocalls.
 The goal of these services is to stop robocallers from ever reaching your phone.
 In general, these apps compare the number that is calling to a list of numbers they have already flagged.
 If the caller number matches one of these flagged numbers, the app plays a message stating that the number dialed is no longer in service.
-The aim is to have robocaller remove your number from their call lists.
+Above all, the aim is to have robocaller remove your number from their call lists.

 Blocking spam calls is likely to be an ongoing challenge, but technology can help.
 All Marchex Call Analytics customers gain the benefits of its Clean Call® technology, the built-in spam blocker that helps block robocalls.